microsoft/azure_arc/docs/azure_jumpstart_ag/contoso_supermarket/ai/_index.md

     ![Screenshot showing the trust repository prompt in VSCode](./img/vscode_dev_container_trust_repository.png)

-- Switch to the _canary_ branch to enable the "Live View" feature on the _Chicago_ Kubernetes cluster
+- Switch to the _canary_ branch to enable the "Live View" feature on the _Chicago_ Kubernetes cluster.

     ![Screenshot showing switching to the canary branch](./img/vscode_canary_branch.png)

 - Navigate to the file _contoso_supermarket/operations/contoso_supermarket/releases/queue-monitoring-frontend/canary/chicago.yaml_.
-You can see that "Live View" is disabled
+You can see that "Live View" is disabled.

     ![Screenshot showing the navbar.html file](./img/vscode_canary_live_view_disabled.png)

-- Change the value to _True_ to enable the "Live View" feature
+- Change the value to _True_ to enable the "Live View" feature.

     ![Screenshot showing the navbar.html file](./img/vscode_canary_live_view_enabled.png)